N. Scott Momaday

 Professor

 His first novel, House Made of Dawn received the Pulitzer Prize for fiction in 1969.
 In 2007, President George W. Bush awarded him with the National Medal of Arts for his works that embrace and celebrate Native American culture.
-Throughout Momaday’s life, he has been honored with many prestigious awards, including the Golden Plate Award from the American Academy of Achievement, an Academy of American Poets Prize, and an award from the National Institute of Arts and Letters.
-He is recipient of a Guggenheim Fellowship, as well as a fellowship for the American Academy of Arts and Sciences.
+Throughout Momaday’s life, he was honored with many prestigious awards, including the Golden Plate Award from the American Academy of Achievement, an Academy of American Poets Prize, and an award from the National Institute of Arts and Letters.
+He was a recipient of a Guggenheim Fellowship, as well as a fellowship for the American Academy of Arts and Sciences.
 He holds twelve honorary degrees from American colleges and universities.